Dibaal/CloudUploader-CLI/README.md

 # CloudUploader-CLI

 This is a capstone project to build a bash-based Command-Line Interface (CLI) application designed to streamline the process of uploading files to cloud storage.
 A tool that empowers users to efficiently transfer files to their chosen cloud storage solution with the simplicity and ease of popular storage services.
-This a project from [learntocloud.guide](https://learntocloud.guide/)
+This a project from [learntocloud.guide](https://learntocloud.guide/) authored by @madebygps

 ## Prerequisites